 Leading in the Gap: Amjed Al-Zoubi, CIO, Amerisure

 In This Podcast

-Angela Spencer, SVP for AndPlus’ Digital Transformation practice, speaks with Kate Kelley, Chief Human Capital Officer, U.S. Army Futures Command.
-In their conversation they discuss a wide range of transformation leadership topics:
+Angela Spencer, SVP for AndPlus’ Digital Transformation practice, speaks with Amjed Al-Zoubi, CIO of Amerisure, about his role as a transformation leader and the experiences and insights gained during his transformation journey.
+In their conversation, they discuss a wide range of transformation leadership topics:

-- The role of Army Futures Command in transforming the U.S. Army
+- The role of the CIO in transformation